Namaneo/Junie/README.md

 - [x] All the systems described in the [Folder structure](#folder-structure).
 - [x] Save files and cheats (stored inside your browser's storage).
 - [x] Core-specific configurations override.
-- [x] Multi-touch controller, with either a D-pad or a Joystick.
+- [x] Multi-touch controller with either a D-pad.
 - [x] Touch inputs for the Nintendo DS, when the gamepad is hidden.
 - [x] Save and restore states, backup and restore save files.
 - [x] Fast-forward up to 4 times the original speed.
-- [x] Nice platform-specific user interface.
+- [x] Minimalistic platform-specific user interface.
-- [x] Fully working offline from your homescreen.
+- [x] Entirely running offline from your homescreen.

 # Folder structure